inducer/pudb/doc/shells.rst

 - Internal (same as pressing ``Ctrl-x``).
 This is the default.
 - Classic (similar to the default ``python`` interactive shell)
 - `IPython <https://ipython.org/>`_
-   The `IPython` shell can also be used in a server-client fasion, which is enabled by selecting the shell `ipython_kernel` in the settings.
+   The `IPython` shell can also be used in a server-client fashion, which is enabled by selecting the shell `ipython_kernel` in the settings.
 When set, the ``!`` key will start an `IPython` kernel and wait for connection from, e.g., `qtconsole`.
 Like other shells, `ipython_kernel` blocks the debugger